-TEFF is an international juried competition of new short works in all genres, held annually.
-The festival launches its national tour in February, traveling throughout the year to states coast to coast and to selected universities abroad.
-Notable institutions hosting the festival tour include the National Gallery of Art in Washington, D.C.; Princeton University; The Dryden Theatre, George Eastman Museum, Rochester, NY; The Roxie Theater, San Francisco; Capri Theatre, Montgomery, AL; Syracuse University, NY; Upstate Films, Rhinebeck, NY; Savannah College of Art and Design, GA; Anthology Film Archives, NY; the Hoboken Historical Museum, NJ; University of Delaware; University of the Arts, PA; University of Gloucestershire, UK; University of Michigan, Ann Arbor; and more.
+TEFF launches its annual tour in February, traveling throughout the year throughout the US coast to coast and to selected universities abroad.
+Notable institutions who have hosted TEFF programs both in-person and virtually include the National Gallery of Art in Washington, D.C.; Princeton University; The Dryden Theatre, George Eastman Museum, Rochester, NY; The Roxie Theater, San Francisco; Capri Theatre, Montgomery, AL; Syracuse University, NY; Upstate Films, Rhinebeck, NY; Savannah College of Art and Design, GA; Anthology Film Archives, NY; the Hoboken Historical Museum, NJ; University of Delaware; University of the Arts, PA; University of Gloucestershire, UK; University of Michigan, Ann Arbor; and more.

-Most programs are introduced in-person by the festival director or a participating filmmaker.
+Many programs are introduced in-person by the festival director and/or filmmaker(s).
 Each custom-curated show includes anywhere from 8 to 12 selections from the touring collection of award-winning works.

-A standout element of the festival is that a filmmaker’s work is shown extensively throughout the annual tour.
-The tour is a long running affair, offering filmmakers the assurance that their work will be brought to broad and diverse audiences rather than being shown only once at a single destination or single city event.
-Since the individual films are short, any given film is typically screened multiple times at multiple venues across the US and abroad.
+A standout element of the TEFF is that a filmmaker’s work is shown extensively throughout the annual tour.
+The tour is a long running affair, offering filmmakers the assurance that their work will be brought to broad and diverse audiences rather than being shown only once in a festival that is a single destination or single city event.
+Since TEFF selections are short in length, any given film is typically screened multiple times at multiple venues across the US and abroad.

-When the COVID-19 pandemic unfolded across the world, we responded by launching an on-line film festival to screen individual films and curated programs completely free of charge – no strings attached.
+When the COVID-19 pandemic unfolded across the world, TEFF responded by launching an on-line film festival to screen individual films from the collection and archive, plus custom-curated programs completely free of charge – no strings attached.
 Many film festivals around the world responded in kind and new models for presenting films to wide audiences have evolved.
-The safety of audiences is of the utmost importance, and although we remain committed to bringing the films to the people through in-person events whenever possible, we have enthusiastically embraced custom-curated secure streaming events as well.
-What we have learned is that the heart of the festival remains intact - our opportunities for outreach have grown and will continue to grow as we move into our 4th decade.
+TEFF remains committed to bringing the films to the people through in-person events whenever possible, and we have also enthusiastically embraced custom-curated secure streaming events.
+What we have learned is that the heart of TEFF remains intact whether presenting a program to a small group of community activists or a virtual program streaming around the world in honor of Earth Day.
+Our opportunities for outreach have grown and will continue to grow as we move into our 4th decade.

 TEFF has a serious, abiding commitment to the short form as its centerpiece and reason for being.
-National media has covered the festival - including National Public Radio, and Moviemaker Magazine.
-TEFF is not chiefly a commercial "marketplace" or “industry” oriented film festival yet it is one which certain distributors value as one with a clear-eyed mission to advocate and promote the vision of independent filmmakers.
+National media has covered the TEFF, including National Public Radio, and Moviemaker Magazine.
+TEFF is not chiefly a commercial "marketplace" or “industry” oriented film festival, yet it is valued by distributors who support our clear-eyed mission to advocate and promote independent filmmakers.

 Filmmaker Bill Morrison’s work often combines rare archival material set to contemporary music.
 His work of over 30 titles was honored with a mid-career retrospective at the Museum of Modern Art (NY) in 2014-2015.
 Dawson City: Frozen Time (2016) won a Critics’ Choice Award for most innovative documentary and was named the best documentary of 2017 by the Boston Society of Film Critics.
 The Great Flood (2013) won the Smithsonian Ingenuity Award of 2014 for historical scholarship.
 In 2013, Decasia (2002), which was one of a number of his films featured in Black Maria festival tours, was the first film of the 21st century to be selected to the Library of Congress’ National Film Registry.
 Morrison has collaborated with the some of the most celebrated composers of our time, including John Adams, Gavin Bryars, Philip Glass, Michael Gordon, Bill Frisell, Vijay Iyer, Jóhann Jóhannsson, David Lang, Steve Reich and Julia Wolfe, among many others.